Go Shopping Below

 Did you know that in the past, Jaeger LeCoultre supplied and sold their movements to other prestigious Swiss luxury watch brands, and manufacturers, such as Audemars Piguet, Breguet, Cartier, Vacheron Constantin and Patek Phillipe?
 This says a lot about Jaeger LeCoultre’s excellence and quality.

 A few brands such as Rolex, Omega and Breitling submit their watches to the COSC institute in order to get them COSC certified (COSC = Official Swiss Chronometer Testing Institute), but Jaeger LeCoultre doesn’t submit their watches to COSC – Jaeger LeCoultre has their own test.
 Jaeger LeCoultre is world famous for its 1000 Hours Control test.

 COSC tests the movements without their cases.
 Jaeger LeCoultre tests their finished movements and finished watches for 1000 hours to imitate real life conditions.
 During those 1000 hours, each and every Jaeger LeCoultre must pass through several tough tests and trials to ensure maximum quality.
-This makes Jaeger LeCoultre’s watches among the very best you can find on the market today – absolutely comparable to Rolex and Omega.
+This makes Jaeger LeCoultre’s watches among the very best you can find on the market today.

 Jaeger LeCoultre released its first divers watches in 1959.
 Jaeger LeCoultre invented the first divers watches equipped with an alarm function.

 Jaeger LeCoultre offers divers watches with a 100 meter/330 feet, 300 meter/1000 feet, and a 1000 meter/3,280 feet water resistance.

 Their divers watches can both be used as divers watches, and as dress watches, given their very discrete, understated elegance.